 I’ve been conducting choirs and chamber orchestras since I was a teenager.
 I love training choirs and relish the process of rehearsal more than the act of performance itself.

-I am currently Musical Director of two regularly-rehearsing choirs: and I am the founding director of Cantores, an occasional early music chamber choir.
+I have been Musical Director of the Renaissance Singers since the start of 2010.
+I am the founding director of Cantores, an occasional early music chamber choir.
 Click on the links to go to the relevant groups’ websites.

 The Renaissance Singers – since January 2010